AmmaarSiddiqui/InternTrack/docs/USERMANUAL.md

 ## 3. How to Run the Software

-1. Download the app on an IOS 15+ device.
+1. Download the Partner & Pump app on an IOS 15+ device.
 2. Navigate to the Partner & Pump App.
 3. If it is your first time, you will be guided through setting up your account and profile.
-4. Match or discover other gym-goers!

 ## 4. How to Use the Software